Open Position Memo - August 15, 2014

 Community Services Associate I / Residential

 Energetic person to work in group home setting with adults with intellectual disabilities.
 Teach daily living skills, community and recreational activities, creative positive social interactions and transport the individual to and from activities.
 Shifts include working weekends and evenings.
-Valid Virginia driver's license with good driving record required.
+Valid Virginia driver’s license with good driving record required.
 DMV record required at interview Hiring range begins at $11.26 hourly.
 Full-time and part-time, benefits eligible positions available.
 Salary negotiable.
 Click here for a full job description.

 ADULT REHABILITATIVE SERVICES

-Incumbent serves as a PRN (pre required need) Clinician at Region Ten's PACT program serving adults with serious mental illness to work as needed, weekdays, weekends, and evenings.
+Region Ten is seeking to fill a Clinician vacancy on the PACT program serving adults with serious mental illness.
 The incumbent is responsible for providing intensive community treatment services to this population, including but not limited to: thorough assessment of needs; development and implementation of individual service plans; medication management; training in functional skills (activities of daily living, social skills, interpersonal relationships, financial management, etc.).
 Position requires strong organizational and time management skills, excellent writing skills, flexibility, and self-motivation.
 Must meet certification as QMHP (Qualified Mental Health Professional) as set forth by Department of Behavioral Health and Developmental Services.
 Valid VA driver's license and acceptable driving record is required.
 The schedule is weekdays 8:30 a.m. – 5:00 .m. with one 12 p.m. – 8:30 p.m. shift per week and one or two weekend day shifts per month.

 Click here for a full job description.

 We are looking for motivated and energetic food service assistants to be a part of our catering team!
 Incumbent will perform various catering tasks to include: food preparation, cleaning, delivery and stocking.
 Reliable attendance and professional attitude a must!
 This is a great opportunity for those seeking a flexible schedule and part-time work.
 Experience in catering, food preparation and ServSafe certified a plus.
 Driver's License and acceptable driving record is required. $7.25 hourly.
 Click here for a full job description.